jhjguxin/project-manage/svn/svn-tips.markdown

 To disable password caching for a particular one-time command, pass the `--no-auth-cache` option on the command line.
 To permanently disable caching, you can add the line `store-passwords = no` to your local machine's Subversion configuration file.
 See the section called “Client Credentials Caching” for details.

+In this output format, `svn status` prints six columns of characters, followed by several whitespace characters, followed by a file or directory name.
+The first column tells the status of a file or directory and/or its contents.
+The codes we listed are:

+  * A item
+      The file, directory, or symbolic link item has been scheduled for addition into the repository.
+  * C item
+      The file item is in a state of conflict.
+That is, changes received from the server during an update overlap with local changes that you have in your working copy (and weren't resolved during the update). **You must resolve this conflict before committing your changes to the repository.**
+  * D item
+      The file, directory, or symbolic link item has been scheduled for deletion from the repository.
+  * M item
+      The contents of the file item have been modified.

+**`svn status` also has a` --verbose` (-v) option, which will show you the status of every item in your working copy**, even if it has not been changed:

 ### Basic Work Cycle

 The typical work cycle looks like this: